vectordotdev/content-old/posts/elixir-graphql-part-one.md

 So now we're at a point where we have a base GraphQL API and support for VERY limited operations to get the data out!
 We understand a bit more about GraphQL, the terminology used, and how it all fits together, so where do we go from here?

-Easy!
-Let's make this application more robust!
-For one thing, we can't verify this works super well unless we can also get data into it!
+Easy: we'll make this application more robust!
+For one thing, we can't verify this works super well unless we can also get data into it.
 In addition, testing is already hard, so how on earth are we going to test something so completely malleable?

 Stay tuned!
-We have a lot more to talk about, a lot more to understand, and hopefully we can eventually land at being experts at implementing GraphQL APIs in Elixir!
+We have a lot more to talk about, a lot more to understand, and hopefully we can eventually land at being experts at implementing GraphQL APIs in Elixir.

 Following along?
 You can check your work against the tutorial repo at [Github](https://github.com/richeyb/greenfy-example).
-Tag/Release v0.1.0 is the complete version for this phase of the tutorial!
+Tag/Release v0.1.0 is the complete version for this phase of the tutorial.